Guidelines for genetic testing in people diagnosed with endometrial cancer

 Experts recommend that all endometrial cancer tumors have testing to look for an abnormality known as "" () at the time of diagnosis.
 This abnormality is commonly found in the cancers of people with an inherited gene mutation linked to .

-People with cancers are recommended to have genetic counseling and testing for an inherited mutation associated with .
+People with cancers are recommended to have genetic counseling and testing for an associated with .

 Not all people with cancers will test positive for a mutation.

-Additional guidelines for genetic testing in people diagnosed with colorectal cancer
+Additional guidelines for genetic testing in people diagnosed with endometrial cancer

-Genetic counseling and testing for an inherited mutation is also recommended for people diagnosed with endometrial cancer who have any of the following:
+Genetic counseling and testing for an is also recommended for people diagnosed with endometrial cancer who have any of the following:

-Other people diagnosed with colorectal cancer who may benefit from genetic counseling and testing
+Other people diagnosed with endometrial cancer who may benefit from genetic counseling and testing

 People with endometrial cancer may benefit from additional genetic counseling and expanded genetic testing if they had genetic testing in the past, tested negative, and: